tanya-tki/wish_sales_analysis/README.md

 **1. Average Units Sold:**
 * Products within the 5-10 EUR price bracket show the highest average units sold, indicating strong consumer preference for items in this cost-effective range.
 * A marked decrease in average units sold is observed as we move to the 10-15 EUR range, continuing the downward trend for more expensive products.
-* Notably, products in the 25-30 EUR range and beyond exhibit significantly lower sales volumes, suggesting a diminished market for higher-priced items, possibly due to them being perceived as less value for money.
+* Notably, products in the 25-30 EUR range and beyond exhibit significantly lower sales volumes, suggesting a diminished market for higher-priced items.

 **2. Average Rating:**
 * The average rating generally increases as the price range increases, with the highest average rating in the over 30 EUR price range.
 * This upward trend in ratings might imply greater customer satisfaction among higher-priced products.
-However, based on my observation, this assumption warrants skepticism.
-High ratings can often be associated with a low number of reviews, which may not accurately reflect broader consumer sentiment.
-* Sometimes ratings on e-commerce platforms may not always be wholly reliable.
-In some instances, particularly with merchants from certain regions like China, there is a tendency to inflate prices artificially, and the accompanying high ratings may be questionable, potentially stemming from dubious sources.

 **Key Insights:**
 * The trend suggests that affordability drives sales, with products priced between 5-10 EUR being the most purchased.
 This could be attributed to a perceived sweet spot of price-to-value ratio that appeals to a broader consumer base.
-* A counterintuitive pattern emerges where higher-priced items, despite their lower sales figures, garner higher ratings.
-Caution is advised in interpreting this data as high ratings with a small review pool can be misleading and not necessarily indicative of superior quality.
-* High-value price tags accompanied by suspiciously high ratings could indicate a strategy where merchants set unrealistic retail prices to create a false perception of luxury or quality, which can influence customer ratings.
+* A surprising trend shows that more expensive items get better ratings despite selling less.
+However, based on my observation, this assumption warrants skepticism.
+High ratings can often be associated with a low number of reviews, which may not accurately reflect broader consumer sentiment.

 **Strategic Implications:**
 * This analysis could guide e-commerce platforms and merchants in establishing pricing strategies.
 For instance, it could be beneficial to highlight products in the 5-10 EUR range, where consumer purchase frequency is highest.
-* A critical examination of the relationship between price, sales volume, and ratings should inform marketing campaigns, emphasizing transparency and customer education to ensure that ratings reflect genuine customer experiences.
 * The platform might consider implementing measures to enhance the reliability of product ratings, such as verifying purchases or encouraging more comprehensive reviews, thereby aiding customers in making more informed decisions.
-<br><br>In summary, while there is valuable data to be gleaned from sales and rating trends across different price ranges, it's crucial to approach this information with a discerning eye, particularly when considering the impact of potential pricing strategies and the authenticity of customer reviews.

 #### 4.2.2	Discount Sensitivity and Sales Impact Analysis
 The objective of this analysis is to understand consumer sensitivity to price drops by analyzing how discounted prices affect units sold and product ratings.
-* Calculated the discount percentage for each product using the formula:
+* Calculate the discount percentage for each product using the formula:
 (retail_price−price)/retail_price
+<br> Note: retail_price is a price before discount.
+	price is a price after discount.
-* Divided the data into segments based on the discount percentage.
-I decided to 10 percentage increment brackets like 0-10%, 11-20%, and so on.
+* Divide the data into segments based on the discount percentage.
+We divide into 10 percentage increment brackets like 0-10%, 11-20%, and so on.
 * For each discount segment, calculate the average units sold and the average rating.

 ```